jonnnnyw/php-phantomjs/README.md

 =============

 PHP PhantomJS is a simple PHP library to load pages through the PhantomJS headless browser and return the page response.
+It is handy for testing websites that demand javascript support and also supports screen captures.

 0.0 Table of Contents